Ria424/developers-animatesdk-docs/Element_object/Element6.md

 #### Usage

-*element.height*
+element.height

 #### Description

-Property; a float value that specifies the height of the element in pixels.
+Property; `float`; a float value that specifies the height of the element in pixels.
 Do not use this property to resize a text field.
 Instead, select the text field and use [Document.setTextRectangle()](../Document_object/Document9846.md).
 Using this property with a text field scales the text.

 #### Example